skokielibrary/spl-content/_content/mick/services--computers-wifi.markdown

 ### Computers

 Our second-floor Computer Commons and adjacent Computer Classroom offer Internet access, Microsoft Office, scanning stations, and printers.
 All you need is a Skokie Public Library card or registered suburban card.
 Chicago residents may apply for a Computer Use card.
 These computers are open to anyone in high school or older.

-We have several computers specifically configured for kids in our Youth Computer Lab and Youth Services department.
+We also have several computers specifically configured for kids in our Youth Computer Lab and Youth Services department.

 ### Digital Media Labs